marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 Another endpoint to be validated is the **redirect_uri**, which is used to redirect the User back to the Verifier after the Credential presentation is complete.
 In the IT-Wallet specification, the **redirect_uri** is registered and validated beforehand during the Verifier onboarding using OpenID Federation.
-During the presentation phase, the Wallet is able to validate this value by verifying the OpenID Federation Trust Chain related to the Verifier.
+During the presentation phase, the Wallet must validate this value by verifying the trust with the Verifier according to the Section `Trust Evaluation Mechanism <trust.html#trust-evaluation-mechanism>`_

 In order to be sure that the **redirect_uri** is received from a legit Wallet and not from the attacker, the Verifier response endpoint upon the recipient of a valid authorization response creates a fresh cryptographic value that is linked to the authorization response and attaches it to the **redirect_uri** that is sent to the Wallet.